oliverwkim/oliverwkim.github.io/_posts/2021-05-05-Research-Tips.md

 * **Berkeley dev students**: If you're going to the field for the summer, before you leave, make sure you get all Berkeley residency paperwork squared away.
 I have more info about this on my Busia tips page.

 ## Second Year
 * **Berkeley-specific**: In my view, one of Berkeley's "secret weapons" is the Undergrad Research Assistant Program (URAP), where you can hire undergrad RAs in exchange for course credit and (crucially) mentorship.
+I've had great experiences with the RAs I've worked with, who have helped me digitize/clean historical data and do some preliminary data analysis.
+Having weekly meetings with your RAs is also a great way to force yourself into a regular schedule, and make steady progress on data-intensive projects.
 * **Berkeley-specific**: If you're interested in economic history, and you feel like the existing course options don't cover areas you're interested in, it's possible to set up a reading course in your second year with a professor.
 I did one on East Asian economic development with Brad DeLong and Barry Eichengreen, and it was a fascinating experience that set up a lot of my later research.
 In retrospect, it's kind of amazing blessing to have more faculty than students in a room, studying whatever it is the student finds interesting.

 ## Third Year